Harmelodic/init-frontend/README.md

 ## The current paradigm

 As of 2025:

+Want to just host a bunch of relatively static content, such as documentation?
+Use MkDocs.

 Want to make a personal site, or just simple website - maybe with some commercial features?
 Use a Website builder with an easy hosting option (e.g. Squarespace, Wix, etc.).